-Why creating infographics?
+Why create infographics?

-Infographics are a powerful visual aid to help visitors explain concepts.
+Infographics are a powerful visual aid to help explain concepts.
 Here are some ideas in which creating an infographic can help:

-- Explaining working concepts: products functional demonstrations can be explained by using an infographic
+- Explaining working concepts: product's functional demonstrations can be explained by using an infographic.

 - Other: comparisons, knowledge base, tips and tricks, information, maps, annual reports, brand awareness …

 In this tutorial, I’m creating an infographic to promote the city of London.
 It’s a combination of using a map of the country to localize the city: where is London on the UK map - and facts of the most popular buildings.
 A city promotion infographic is used a lot to give a potential visitor of the city an impression of the landmarks , the people, public transport, the most interesting places to visit, museums, restaurants, squares, shops, etc,.
 City promotion infographics are versatile: they can be used on websites, social media and in print.

 The style is simple, clean and minimal.
 By using vectors in the infographic, it's much easier to export: the infographic can be exported for web use, for print, for mobile devices, etc,.
 Therefore the tutorial will be explained in Adobe Illustrator.

 To maximise our time, it’s a good idea to organize the steps in which the design will be assembled.
 For this tutorial:

 Organize the vector elements